awsdocs/amazon-workdocs-user-guide/doc_source/workdocs_drive_help.md

 **To search for content in Amazon WorkDocs Drive**

-1. Choose or right\-click the Amazon WorkDocs Drive icon in the notification area or menu bar, then choose **Search**\.
+1. Choose or right\-click the Amazon WorkDocs Drive icon in the notification area or menu bar\.

 1. Enter search terms to search for files in Amazon WorkDocs\.
 File names are case sensitive\.
 Either search for files in all folders, or narrow your search to the `My Documents` or `Shared With Me` folders\.